Canadian residents pay in Canadian funds at the exchange rate of 1.33

 Flight to Miami, Florida

 For participants on this program, we help you coordinate your flight times and greet you upon arrival in Miami.
+Based on enrollment, participants from the New York area may also have a chaperoned flight.
+Final flight details are determined in the spring.

 Return Flight Home from Miami, Florida